-Here is a list of robotic vacuum attributes explanations found in comparison charts and specifications options:
+Here is a list of robotic vacuum attributes explanations found in comparison charts and specification options:

 Some have multiple ways to maneuver throughout areas that need to be cleaned, including mapping what is in a room, starting with walls first and cleaning systematically from there or doing such things as operating in a spiral or other patterns that sweep the floor.

-Height Adjustment– Most robot vacuums can move from one type of flooring to another with little difficulty, as long as both types of flooring are relatively equal in height.
+10. Height Adjustment– Most robot vacuums can move from one type of flooring to another with little difficulty, as long as both types of flooring are relatively equal in height.

 Some highly ranked models of vacuum robots automatically adjust to accommodate different heights that need cleaning.

 For example, a robot vacuum with auto height adjustment can quickly move from a flat hardwood floor to a pile carpet and back again.

 11. HEPA Filter – HEPA (high-efficiency particulate air) filters meet U.S. Department of Energy standards for efficiency.
 They are exceptionally good at trapping small particles of dust or dirt as well as certain allergens.